Fiat CR.32: East Africa

-Aviation author David Mondey has claimed that the greatest wartime successes to be achieved by CR.32s were accomplished in Italian East Africa.
+Possibly the greatest wartime successes to be achieved by CR.32s were accomplished in Italian East Africa.
 Here, 410a and 411a Squadriglia CR.32s (which represented half of all the fighters operational in the Italian colony) destroyed a number of British and South African aircraft.
 In the hands of a skillful pilot, the CR.32 could be capable of defeating the faster, more powerful, and better-armed monoplanes, like the Hurricanes and the Blenheims.

 The Fiats received their baptism of fire on 17 June, when CR.
 32s of 411a Squadriglia flown by Tenente Aldo Meoli and Maresciallo Bossi attacked three South African Air Force Junkers Ju 86 bombers bound for Yavello, escorted by two Hurricanes of 1 SAAF Squadron.
 The Fiat CR.32s shot down one of the Ju 86s and then pounced on the Hurricanes, shooting down the one flown by 2/Lt B.L.
 Griffiths, who was killed in the crash.

 On the 7th of July, three CR.32s, escorting as many Caproni Ca.133s, intercepted three Hawker Hartebeests, and shot down the plane flown by Lt N.K.
 Rankin, killing the pilot and his gunner, Air Sgt D.H.
 Hughes.
 On 23 February 1941, while in the process of attacking the airfield at Makale, Maj Laurie Wilmot, who was flying a Hurricane, was bounced by Italian ace Alberto Veronese in a Fiat biplane.
 Wilmot was forced to crash-land, becoming a prisoner of war (PoW).
 Soon after, Capt Andrew Duncan hit Veronese, who was wounded and bailed out.

 The CR.32s obtained other kills, despite having to face an ever increasing number of more modern aircraft.

 The 410a Squadriglia alone managed to shoot down 14 enemy aircraft, before being disbanded.
 But the impossibility of obtaining replacements and spare parts from the motherland caused the gradual thinning of the rows of CR.32s.
 On 10 January 1941 there were still 22 CR.32s in service, on 31 January there were 14, on 10 February 11 and on 5 March just eight.
 The last CR.32 survived until mid-April 1941.